10 Best Sites to Buy Instagram Followers (2026)

 A note on Instagram's terms of service

 Instagram is a trademark of Meta Platforms, Inc. Services reviewed on this page are independent third-party vendors with no affiliation to Instagram or Meta.
-All 10 services met our safety checks at the time of publication — they deliver real-looking accounts gradually and never request your Instagram password — and none of our test accounts received warnings or shadow bans during the 30-day tracking window.
+All 10 services met our safety checks at the time of publication (they deliver real-looking accounts gradually and never request your Instagram password), and none of the test profiles in our hands-on retention pilot received warnings or shadow bans during the 30-day tracking window.
 Platform policies can change; verify each service's current practices against Instagram's community guidelines before purchasing.

 Suggested

 Is Buying Instagram Followers Safe?
-What Our 30-Day Tests Show
+What Our Pilot and the Evidence Show

 Is buying Instagram followers safe?
 Our 30-day tests put numbers on the risk: retention from 75% to 97%, the mistakes that actually cost accounts, and the checklist that avoids them.